The Value of Dialysis

 Dialysis Treatments

-Depending on the type of dialysis, it can take place in a hospital, in a separate dialysis center, or in your home.
+Depending on the type of dialysis, it can take place in a hospital, in a separate dialysis center, or at your home.
 Hemodialysis treatment lasts about four hours, three times weekly.
 A high-flux hemodialysis may take less time.

 Liver Transplants